anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ### Telemetry

-While developing an application, tracing the application with performance view may  be required.
+While developing an application, tracing the application with the performance view may be required.
 In this case, telemetry can be used.

-The telemerty library or code at least must provide following interface.
+The telemetry library or code at least must provide the following interface.

 ```csharp
 namespace Yemeksepeti.Anchovy.Trace